Engine82/Engine82/README.md

 # Howdy hey!
 - 👋 I’m Daniel / @Engine82
 - 👀 I’m interested in everything related to code - it's all fun and empowering
-- 🌱 I’m currently learning JavaScript and improving my frontend skills
+- 🌱 I’m currently learning JavaScript and stregthening my frontend skills
 - 📆: My current project is [WatchOffice](https://github.com/Engine82/WatchOffice), a web app to automate filling overtime shifts
 ---
 - 🚒: I work as a professional firefighter